 3. Palatki Heritage Site

 One of the most educational Sedona ruins is the Palatki Heritage Site.
-This site is a large collection of cliff dwellings and pictographs.
-Archeologists believe this was one of the Sinagua’s largest and most important communities.
+This site features a large collection of cliff dwellings and pictographs.
+Archeologists believe it was one of the Sinagua’s largest and most important communities.

 4. Honanki Heritage Site

-The V-Bar-B Heritage Site is one of the best places near Sedona to see petroglyphs.
-This is the largest known petroglyph site in the Verde Valley.
-It was acquired by the Coconino National Forest in 1994 and strives to help others learn about indigenous culture.
+Formerly known as V-Bar-B, the Crane Petroglyph Heritage Site is one of the best places near Sedona to see petroglyphs.
+It’s the largest known petroglyph site in the Verde Valley and it was acquired by the Coconino National Forest in 1994.

 Sedona Ruins Entry Requirements